 Exploring various exhibits in action, you realise how a simple passion can sometimes turn into something much bigger and prominent, and that’s exactly the story of Siegfried’s Mechanical Music Cabinet.

 It all started as Siegfried Wendel, a man from Germany found himself fancied with an arsenal of Player pianos and other automaton instruments, during his honeymoon near Los Angeles, back in 1960’s.
 Bitten by the anxiety and a die-hard will, he started collecting rare musical instruments, ranging from tiny music boxes to a giant player piano, and soon ended up with over several hundred different musical instruments.

-As you take the 45-minute long guided tour and listen to different musical instruments — though mostly European — you realise how different regions can influence our taste and adaptation.
-Not a single thing I heard during the entire tour was any familiar to the kind of music my Indian roots were familiar to, but their melodies were nonetheless impressive… something to surely fall in love with and remember for a long time!
+As you take the 45-minute long guided tour and listen to the different musical instruments — though mostly European — you realise how different regions can influence our taste and adaptation.
+Not a single thing I heard during the entire tour was any familiar to the kind of music my Indian roots were familiar to, but their melodies were nonetheless impressive — something to surely fall in love with and remember for a long time.

 Eat At Hotel Grünen Kranz

 Since it was too early for me to take anything alcoholic (as I feel lazy after consuming limited alcohol.
 It should either be too much or not at all!), I ordered a Ginger Ale with traditional Rheingau wild boar goulash with wild mushrooms and red apple cabbage.
-And nothing could taste better than that.
+And nothing could taste any better.